Patsy Cornwallis-West: Early life

-Cornwallis-West was born into an upper-class Irish family as the daughter of the Rev. Frederick, a descendant of Barnaby Fitzpatrick, 1st Baron Upper Ossory, and Lady Olivia FitzPatrick, daughter of Thomas Taylour, 2nd Marquess of Headfort.
+Cornwallis-West was born circa 1856-1858 into an Anglo-Irish noble family as the daughter of the Rev. Frederick FitzPatrick, a descendant of the 1st Baron Upper Ossory, and Lady Olivia Taylour, daughter of Thomas Taylour, 2nd Marquess of Headfort.

 Personal life

 Her mother unsuccessfully attempted to seduce Albert, Prince Consort, and Cornwallis-West herself became mistress of the Prince of Wales (later King Edward VII) at the age of 16.
 The affair was discovered, and in 1872 she was married to the Lord-Lieutenant of Denbighshire William Cornwallis-West.
-He was more than twice her age and from 1885 to 1892 served as a MP for Denbighshire West.
+He was more than twice her age and from 1885 to 1892 served as an MP for Denbighshire West.
 They lived at Ruthin Castle and had three children: